-'We Do Not Have A Policy' Of Separating Families, DHS Secretary Nielsen Says
+'We Do Not Have A Policy' Of Separating Families, DHS Head Says, Contradicting Policy

 Nielsen defended the policy in a series of tweets on Sunday night; earlier in the weekend, her agency said it had separated nearly 2,000 children from adults over the course of six weeks at the U.S. southern border.

-The DHS secretary says the separations are warranted in cases where the parents have broken U.S. law by entering the country illegally – and that what her agency is doing is no different from how the government treats parents who break any other laws.
+The DHS secretary says the separations are warranted in cases where the parents have broken U.S. law by entering the country illegally — and that her agency is treating them no differently from how the government treats parents who break any other laws.
 But the Trump administration is being accused of handling the cases in a way no other presidency has.

-On Sunday, former first lady Laura Bush said, "this zero-tolerance policy is cruel.
+"This zero-tolerance policy is cruel.
 It is immoral.
-And it breaks my heart."
+And it breaks my heart," former first lady Laura Bush said in remarks published Sunday night.

-Bush wrote a guest editorial for The Washington Post in which she compared the DHS actions to the U.S. policy of incarcerating Japanese American in camps during World War II.
+Bush wrote an opinion piece for The Washington Post in which she compared the DHS actions to the U.S. policy of incarcerating Japanese-Americans in camps during World War II.

+First lady Melania Trump also weighed in over the weekend, with her communications director, Stephanie Grisham, sending a statement to CNN.

+"Mrs. Trump hates to see children separated from their families and hopes both sides of the aisle can finally come together to achieve successful immigration reform," the statement read, concluding, "She believes we need to be a country that follows all laws, but also a country that governs with heart."

 The DHS policy triggered a lawsuit in February; nearly a year earlier, members of the Trump administration had floated the idea of separating families as a potential deterrent.

 A number of high-profile Trump officials have spoken in favor of the policy.
-Last month, Attorney General Jeff Sessions said, "If you don't want your child to be separated, then don't bring them across the border illegally.
+Last month, U.S. Attorney General Jeff Sessions said, "If you don't want your child to be separated, then don't bring them across the border illegally.
 It's not our fault that somebody does that."

-The backlash against the tactic grew into a protest march on Sunday, with hundreds of people heading to a tent city in Tornillo, Texas, where children have been detained near El Paso.
+The backlash against the tactic grew into a protest march on Sunday, with hundreds of people heading to a tent city in the town of Tornillo, near El Paso, Texas, where children have been detained.
 The Father's Day march was organized by Rep. Beto O'Rourke, D-Texas, who is challenging Republican Sen. Ted Cruz.

-Over all, more than 10,000 children are currently in shelters run by the Office of Refugee Resettlement, which is part of the Department of Health and Human Services.
+Overall, more than 10,000 children are currently in shelters run by the Office of Refugee Resettlement, which is part of the Department of Health and Human Services.

 U.S. Customs and Border Protection has published a guide for families who have been separated after parents or guardians were charged with illegal entry, noting that children who are taken into government custody are transferred to the Office of Refugee Resettlement, "where your child will be held in a temporary child shelter or hosted by a foster family."